Brent Bowers: Career

-Bowers was drafted by the Toronto Blue Jays in the second round of the 1989 Draft.
+Bowers graduated from St. Laurence High School in Burbank, Illinois in 1989.
+He was drafted by the Toronto Blue Jays in the second round of the 1989 Draft.
 In his lone major league season, in 21 games, he had 12 hits, six runs scored, in 39 at-bats, playing left field.
 He continued to play minor league baseball until 2002.

 He served as the hitting coach for the Gary SouthShore RailCats of the Northern League from 2003 to 2004.
 He was the manager of the Windy City ThunderBolts of the Frontier League in 2005 and 2006.
-Most recently, Bowers was the field manager for the Edmonton Capitals of the Golden Baseball League.
-Bowers was suspended for the remainder of the season as a result of homophobic remarks made during a game on July 31, 2010.
-On August 7, 2010 he resigned from his position with the Edmonton Capitals.
+Bowers was the manager for the Edmonton Capitals of the Golden Baseball League beginning in 2008.
+He was suspended for the remainder of the season as a result of homophobic remarks made during a game on July 31, 2010.
+On August 7, 2010 he resigned from his position with Edmonton.

-Bowers now co-owns Triple Crown All-Stars, a baseball and softball academy in Schererville, Indiana.
+Bowers runs Triple Crown All-Stars, a baseball and softball academy in Schererville, Indiana.

+Personal life

+Bowers and his wife Shayla were married in 2011.